hnethercutt/routinetrackr/README.md

 ## TO DO LIST

 - [ ] Make newRoutine function cleaner
+- [ ] newRoutine writes to file, need to make it save to the linked list
 - [ ] Add error handling for choosing days in newRoutine function
 - [ ] Create function for deleting routines or steps in a routine
 - [X] Create function for viewing routines